Meet the Team

 Jeffrey Hardin, Co-Founder/VP Strategy, Chemist

-Mr. Hardin was president and principle of Naturally Renewable Group, LLC which developed a proprietary process to make the only ASTM D975 registered renewable diesel using all natural and renewable ingredients.
+Mr. Hardin was vice-president and principle of Naturally Renewable Group, LLC which developed a proprietary process to make the only ASTM D975 registered renewable diesel using all natural and renewable ingredients.

 Prior to forming PFG, he spent four years in the financial services industry, most notably at Prudential Financial as a registered representative.
 After earning a BIS Chemistry and Biology, he joined Buckman Laboratories as a process chemist.